rolawuyi1/Power-BI-Hospital-Insight-Dashboard-/README.md

 🔍 Key Insights & Recommendations
 1. Treatment Cost Analysis
 Insight: Surgery is the most expensive treatment per patient.

 Recommendation: For applicable cases, consider using counseling, medication, or physical therapy, which tend to have lower costs and comparable recovery ratings.

 2. Recovery Rating by Treatment Type and Cost
 Insight: Expensive treatments such as surgery do not consistently result in higher recovery ratings.

 Recommendation: Focus on cost-effective treatments like counseling, which deliver strong recovery outcomes at a lower cost.

 3. Number of Patient by Treatment Type
-Insight: Diabetes exhibit the highest number of patient
+Insight: Diabetes exhibits the highest number of patient

 Recommendation: Prioritize diabetes care through targeted treatment plans and preventive programs to improve outcomes and reduce long-term costs.

 4. Diagnosis Volume and How well They recover Overtime
 Insight: Peaks in patient admissions align with seasonal diagnosis patterns.

 Recommendation: Use these trends to better plan staffing, bed capacity, and supply allocation during high-demand months.

 5. Doctor Workload Analysis